makhshari/makhshari/README.md

 ***
 *BUT*, I'm always on a mission to learn something new..
  # What I'm learning 'now'? 🌱
-    - System Design: Load balancers
+ * System Design: Load balancers and Design Patterns for Microservices
-    - Programming Languages: Ruby
+ * Programming Languages: Ruby and Go
-    - Testing:
+ * Testing: How to test distributed and cloud-based systems

+Reach out to me if you wish to collaborate with me in my area of interests or if you want to learn these skills too!

 ***
  # How to reach me?